SeismicSystems/pilot-tomo-client/README.md

 # ==

 # == Test wallets (all the below variables should be set without the `0x` prefix)
-# - Private key loaded with ETH for deploying contract
+# - Private key loaded with ETH for deploying contract, should have at least 10 ETH
 DEV_PRIVKEY=
-# - Sample user #1.
-Must have ETH in relevant network
-WALLET1_PRIVKEY=
-# - Sample user #2.
-Must have ETH in relevant network
-WALLET2_PRIVKEY=
 # ==

 # == Option to drip ETH -- you can (optionally) drip ETH to each wallet on start-up by enabling this flag to `true`